SKA-ScienceDataProcessor/integration-prototype/sip/execution_framework_interface/docker_compose_generator/README.md

 specifiying services and allows a programatic API with the equivalent function of the `docker stack deploy` Docker CLI function.

-This library assumes that the workflow stage configuration adheres to a the data model described on SDP confluence at
+This library assumes that the workflow stage configuration adheres to the data model described on SDP confluence at
 <https://confluence.ska-sdp.org/display/WBS/SIP%3A+Configuration+Database+Data+Model>.